New Faculty Workshop

 Applying

 This is a competitive application process, and unfortunately we are limited in the number of participants we can invite to attend these events.
 We limit each event to a maximum of 30 participants.
-A second event for 2024 is tentatively planned for October (to coincide with SERMACS)
+Additional events may be added if there is interest.

 This workshop is intended for faculty in the first three years of their first tenure-track or fixed-term position.